RavenProject/ravenproject.github.io/_pages/assets.md

   <br>
   <h3 id="broadcasts_and_messages">Broadcasts and Message Channels</h3>
   <p>Our next asset type is a message channel, and we cannot talk about message channels without first talking about
-   broadcasts.
+   broadcasts, and we can't talk about broadcasts without talking about messages.
 It is important to note that asset broadcasts and message channels are rarely used and their use-case has not been solidified by the community.</p>
-  <h4>Message Broadcasts</h4>
+  <h4>Asset Messages</h4>
-  <p>Any user can broadcast a message on any asset that they own.
-A broadcasted message is 34 bytes long.
-End users can subscribe
+  <p>Any user can send an asset message on any asset that they own.
+An asset message is 34 bytes long and is seen as directed to the asset recipient.</p>
-   to assets and will be able to see all of the broadcasts made by an asset, that asset's ownership asset, and all <i>message channels</i>
+  <h4>Asset Broadcasts</h4>
-   for that asset and be able to filter their subscriptions by general asset broadcasts, ownership asset broadcasts, and message channels.
-(This feature is not yet implement in the core wallet).</p>
+  <p>In an asset transaction, if the sending address is the same as the receiving address, this is seen as a broadcast.
+Only message channels can broadcast messages.
+It is important to note that the user interface for message broadcasts do not seem to be fully implemented in the core wallet yet.</p>
   <h4>Message Channels</h4>
   <p>A message channel requires a main or sub-asset's ownership asset.
 A message channel is an asset specifically made for broadcasting messages.
 Their purpose is to add more control to whoever
   might be subscribed to the message channel's parent.</p>